Donald Crowhurst: Departure and deception

 Crowhurst left from Teignmouth, Devon, on the last day permitted by the rules: 31 October 1968.
 He encountered immediate problems with his boat, his equipment, and his lack of open-ocean sailing skills and experience.
 In the first few weeks he was making less than half of his planned speed.
-Among the principal issues with his boat was constant ingress of seawater via additional deck hatches that he had specified, however the correct flexible rubber that he had requested to seal them had turned out to be unavailable, and a non-flexing version had been used instead with the result that the hatches never sealed properly.
+Among the principal issues with his boat was constant ingress of seawater via additional deck hatches that he had specified.
+When the flexible rubber that he had requested to seal them had turned out to be unavailable, a non-flexing version had been used instead, with the result that the hatches never sealed properly.
 A compounding issue was that a crucial hose, which would have eased the problem of pumping out the flooded sections, had been left behind on the shore and never made it to the boat before its departure.
-A secondary problem was that the fibreglass coating that had been applied to the hulls had not been continued (as originally specified) over the deck area, leading to a split forming in that section of one of the floats, eventually requiring an illegal stop in South America for a repair (which in itself would effectively have disqualified him from completing the race).

-According to his logs, Crowhurst's biggest fear was surviving the rough conditions in the Southern Ocean since his innovative and self-designed anti-capsize modifications had never been completed; accordingly, he gave himself only 50/50 odds of surviving that ocean, and decided not to enter it.
-(Whether or not the vessel itself would have stood up to Southern Ocean conditions was therefore never tested; fellow competitor Nigel Tetley, in his own Piver-designed trimaran, did successfully traverse that leg but his by then-failing boat broke up in the Atlantic Ocean on his final return leg).
+Crowhurst was thus faced with the choice of either quitting the race and facing financial ruin and humiliation or continuing to possible death in his unseaworthy, disappointing boat.
+According to his logs, Crowhurst's biggest fear was surviving the rough conditions in the Southern Ocean, since his innovative and self-designed anti-capsize modifications had never been completed; accordingly, he gave himself only 50/50 odds of surviving that ocean.
+(Whether or not the vessel itself would indeed have stood up to Southern Ocean conditions was never tested; fellow competitor Nigel Tetley, in his own Piver-designed trimaran, did successfully traverse that leg but his by then-failing boat broke up in the Atlantic Ocean on his final return leg.)
+He considered discussing his situation with Stanley Best (presumably to see whether the latter would countenance his withdrawal from the race without calling in the loan funds) but his generator was broken at the time and it seems that, either for that reason or other, such a conversation never occurred.

-Crowhurst was thus faced with the choice of either quitting the race and facing financial ruin and humiliation or continuing to an almost certain death in his unseaworthy, disappointing boat.